docopt/docopts/README.md

 `<prefix>` + `_` + `Mangled_name`.

 * `--Long-Option` ==> `prefix_Long_Option`
+* etc.

+Note that prefixed invalid mangled names still raise an error, if they resolve to invalid bash identifier.

-Which makes it easy to filter variable with `grep` or such or to avoid globals name collision.
+Prefix gobals variable makes it easy to filter variable with `grep` or such or to avoid globals name collision.

 Handling `[-]` in global mode is not supported and raises an error when trying to mangle `-`.
 But works for any other modes including `-G`.
+This behavior differs from python's version of `docopts` which would have skiped the positional `-` without error.

 ```
 ./docopts -h 'Usage: dump [-]' : -
 docopts:error: Print_bash_global:Mangling not supported for: '-'
 ```

-Single-dash can be catch easily by reading it in `FILENAME` parameter:
+Single-dash can be catch easily by reading it into a `FILENAME` parameter:

 ```bash
 ./docopts  -h 'Usage: prog parse FILENAME' : parse -